France relies on transformation for water

 Change is coming faster than expected

 Strict restrictions on irrigation at French golf courses came as no surprise as early as 2022 to Maximilien Lambert, head of environment and ecological transformation at the Fédération francaise de golf.
 “If you focus on the purely scientific documents, the facts are very clear,” he explains matter-of-factly.
 Precipitation in France is becoming less in the long term.
 “It may be that all this is coming faster than some thought,” he adds.
-One thing is certain: As was the case last year, various golf courses, for example in the Eastern Pyrenees, are now forbidden to take water unless it is recycled water.
+One thing is certain: Over the past two years, various golf courses, for example in the Eastern Pyrenees, have been banned from drawing water unless it is recycled water.

 The French Golf Federation has been promoting a change in water supply for years.
 The association already examined the irrigation structures on the golf courses between 2006 and 2010; in 2013, they added another study, and in 2021, they updated once again.
 The result is data that provides clarity on the use of water in golf.
 For Lambert, these numbers are essential because they can provide clarity in the sometimes heated public debate about golf course irrigation.

-Eight percent of all golf courses in France, Lambert said, still irrigate with potable water.
+A very small proportion of golf courses in France, less than eight percent according to Lambert, still irrigate with drinking water.
 Regardless of the fact that this is a very expensive solution, he said, it is difficult to justify, especially to the public.
 Using a special app for greenkeepers, the association collects consumption data from greenkeeping, which is ideally updated monthly or even weekly.
 Weekly newsletters address the issue of water use on the golf course.
 “We’re pushing golf course operators to change their water management,” he explains.
 One or the other reacts to it, one or the other negates the issue.

 In fact, however, more and more golf facilities are trying to convert their operations to the use of industrial water.
-Around 30 golf courses have already succeeded in doing this, one of the most recent examples being the Cannes-Mandelieu course in southern France, which requires around 230,000 cubic meters of water per year for its 27 holes, according to planetegolf.com.
-From 2023, the golf course will be served by the Aquaviva service water plant, which, according to the operator SUEZ, will be Co2-neutral on top of that.
+Around 30 golf courses have already achieved this, one example being the Cannes-Mandelieu course in southern France, which, according to planetegolf.com, requires around 230,000 cubic meters of water per year for its 27 holes.
+Since 2023, the golf course has been served by the Aquaviva service water system, which, according to the operator SUEZ, is also Co2-neutral.
 Only 1.3 percent of the plant’s total output of treated wastewater goes to the golf course.
 The entire region benefits from the new water supply.

 Difficult approval